 10 Best Shopping Centers in Warsaw

-We’ve put together a list of the city’s top malls where you can not only refresh your wardrobe but also have a great time with your family.
+We have put together a ranking of the city’s best malls – places where you can not only update your wardrobe successfully, but also spend time pleasantly with the whole family.

 1. Westfield Arkadia